desktop/desktop/docs/collaboration/coding-style.md

 # Coding Style

-For the most part we're just sticking to vanilla TypeScript and using TSLint to enforce this standard, but here's a couple of additional things to look for:
+For the most part we're just sticking to vanilla TypeScript and using TSLint to enforce this standard, but here's a couple of additional things to look for.

 ## Visibility of AppStore Methods